 But in the end, none of my newfound coolness felt right.
 I am a middle aged man trying to get caught up in the trappings of a twenty-something technophile.
 In my opinion, social networking is something you do at church suppers or your son’s football game.
 Video on demand is when I harass the clerk at my local video store when I can’t find a new release on the shelves.
 Text messaging?
 There are enough other ways to get arthritis in my fingers than typing on my cell phone.

-I am who I am and that person is me -- forty years old, wife, child, mini-van, and a penchant for going to the amusement park on weekends.
+I am who I am and that person is me -- forty-something years old, wife, child, mini-van, and a penchant for going to the amusement park on weekends.
 And you know what?
 God doesn’t care if I am chasing cool.
 He only cares that I am content and chasing Him.